 Credit is your ability to borrow money (or get something now and pay later).
-You’re probably familiar with the concept when it comes to your personal credit scores, but credit for your business is separate from your personal credit – at least it should be.
+You may be familiar with the concept when it comes to your personal credit scores.
+Most business owners would probably prefer to keep their personal and business credit separate.

 Why Use Business Credit?

-Until you establish business credit, lenders will require a personal guarantee, even if they approve a “business loan.”
-You’ll need to put assets such as your home on the line, and those assets serve as collateral for the loan.
-This can lead to disaster, and it makes it harder to move or refinance while your business loans are still outstanding.
+Until you establish business credit, most lenders will require a personal guarantee when requesting a business loan.
+You’ll need to put assets such as your home on the line, with those assets serving as collateral for the loan.

-- If possible, get a credit card, small loan, or credit line from your bank in the name of your business
+There are more lending options available to you as a business owner.
+Many different types of startup business loans have been developed to assist you.
+If possible, get a credit card, small loan, or credit line from your bank in the name of your business.

-Get credit: “credit” doesn’t have to be a formal loan – you can also get (and build) credit by working with suppliers.
-When you buy on credit, you get goods and services today, but you don’t have to pay until later.
-That model applies to numerous services including office supplies and warehouse space.
+Credit doesn’t have to be a formal loan; you can also initiate a credit deal with suppliers.
+When you buy on credit, you get goods and services today, but you don’t have to pay until agreed-upon times.
 Anytime you can pay within 30 or 60 days, you’re developing credit.
 This type of credit may need to be reported.

-If possible, work with suppliers and partners who report your credit to business credit bureaus.
-Even if they don’t report, it’s possible to add these trade lines as “references” to your Dun & Bradstreet report (D&B provides suggestions).
+Suppliers and partners can report your credit to business credit bureaus.
+If they don’t report, it’s possible to add these trade lines yourself as references to your Dun & Bradstreet report (D&B provides suggestions).

 Business Credit Bureaus

-Depending on your definition, there are dozens (or more) of credit bureaus out there for individuals, covering everything from your borrowing history to your medical history.
+There are a number of credit bureaus reporting on individuals, covering everything from your borrowing history to your medical history.
 Business credit rating companies are similarly abundant, so focus on the three major bureaus as you build credit: Dun & Bradstreet, Equifax, and Experian.

 Each bureau has its own scoring model, and they all use different information.
-This is where business credit scores differ from individual credit scores – your individual credit scores are similar (although perhaps not identical), based on your payment history, public records, and other information.
-Even custom scoring models will put you in more or less the same category from lender to lender.
+This is where business credit scores differ from individual credit scores: Your individual credit scores are similar (although perhaps not identical), based on your payment history, public records, and other information.
+Even custom scoring models will put you in more or less the same category between lenders.

-With business credit scores, information comes from totally different sources.
-At Dun & Bradstreet, for example, you provide much of the information to fill out your profile and your DUNS number.
-Scores might range from 1 to 100, or they’ll fall on another scale.
+With business credit scores, information comes from different sources.
+For example, at Dun & Bradstreet, you provide much of the information to fill out your profile and your DUNS number.
+Each bureau may score and operate differently.